mdavoodi/www/source/blog/2015-11-02-hashicorp-and-fastly.html.md

 Our S3 bucket is configured to serve content as a static website with our custom content.
 Fastly is configured to read content out of the S3 origin URL with a cache time of 3600s.
 As we explored the service more, we discovered that Fastly provided us with some amazing features:

-- Content served over SSL, even if the backend is served over HTTP
+- Content served over modern SSL (TLS 1.2)
 - On-the-fly gzipping of our HTML and JSON
 - Sending logs to custom service(s) for our own aggregation and analytics
 - A real-time usage dashboard that shows information about our hit ratios, error rates, redirects, and more